subhashreddy22/java-servlet/first-servlet/README.md

 http://localhost:{port}/{project-name}/{url-pattern}

-First when Tomcat is started it may give 404 error as index.html is missing.
+First when Tomcat is started it may give 404 error if elcome files such as index.html is missing.

 Instead of specifying the url-pattern in web.xml it can be done in @WebServlet annotation on the class.